ShahzaibSoftwareEngineer/100-Days-of-Devops/Day-05-selinux-install-config/README.md

 ---

 ## 📋 Lab Overview
-**Scenario:** xFusionCorp Industries security team has opted to enhance application and server security with SELinux following a security audit.
+**Scenario:** xFusionCorp Industries security team has opted to enhance application and server security with SELinux following a security audits.

 **Objective:** Install SELinux packages and permanently disable SELinux on App Server 2 for testing purposes.